 Certainly, the biggest Actos update was the verdict in Allen v.
 Takeda Pharmaceuticals North America.
 The jury awarded a stunning $9 billion compensatory and punitive verdict award on April 8, 2014.

 That verdict got some attention.
 The length of the trial and the amount of the award has thrown the litigation off kilter.
 The next bellwether trial on tap is John Chiody v.
 Takeda Pharmaceuticals America,

 Diabetes is a far-reaching condition.
-For some, the benefits of taking Actos may - let's be clear about this - outweigh the risks.
+For some, the benefits of taking Actos may - let's be clear about this - outweigh the risks for some patients.
+It may reduce the risk for secondary stroke or have other benefits that make it worthwhile in individual patients.
 This is a question for a doctor, not a lawyer.
 Medication should not be stopped without speaking to a health care provider.
 Paying close attention to any side effects is a good idea with any medication.

 But paying close attention to any FDA findings - and talking to your doctor about them, is also advisable.